elpulgardelpanda/syscrap/README.md

 Each `Notificator.Worker` lives in a loop consuming pending notifications.
-For each pending notification it gets, it starts a process and calls the `run` function for the right `Notification` module.
+For each pending notification it gets, it starts a process and calls the `run` function for the right module from the `Syscrap.Notificator.Notification.*` namespace.

 ## TODOs